Welcome to our Listening for Whales Portal

 Unfortunately the Chinook salmon are no longer as plentiful as in the past and the Orca have to expend a lot more time and energy using their echo-location to find their prey.
 Problem is that with all the small vessels and shipping in our area, the sometimes intense noise created by their engines and particularly the under water cavitation from their propellers is interfering with the Orcas’ ability to find enough food.
 They are starving!
 So we are documenting the intensity of noise from vessel traffic, identifying the presence of whales and determining the effect that this noise is having on our whale populations so we can make recommendations as to how we can reduce the harmful effects of noise on whale activity in our waters.

-Here below are two spectrogram chart images which show a visual representation of the sound being recorded by our hydrophone out at East Point Saturna Island.
+Here below are three spectrogram chart images which show a visual representation of the sound being recorded by our hydrophone out at East Point Saturna Island.
 Unfortunately we are having a problem with broadcasting the sound, but when this is resolved you will also hear the whales, the intensity of the vessel noise and really appreciate how the whale communication and foraging eco-location are obliterated by this noise.
 It would be like talking to someone beside you at the airport just as a jet plane is taking off.

 The spectrogram image shown above from our hydrophone at East Point on Saturna Island is what you will see when you log in but you will likely have to make a small adjustment to the controls at the bottom of the page.
 The setting inside the red circle for “Step Size” will often be at a default setting of 6dB and should be reset to 10dB as shown here.
 The other red circle for “Reference” will also likely default at 47dB and should be set at 54dB as shown here so that the active screen imagery is set up properly for viewing.